cdl-geneseo/geneseo-dictionary/B/Blow-Off.md

 # Blow Off

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Blow Off

 Created by  Zachary Arthur, last modified by  Graham Drake on Dec 16, 2008

 1.NN: Easy thing; &quot;There's no worry in the course, it's a complete blow off.&quot; F92 2.VB: To exert minimal effort; &quot;I blew it off and still got an A.&quot; F92 VB-85% of males surveyed reported to use this term occasionally.
 S99